17changa/irc_to_default_logic/WebUI/README.md

 ## Debugging
+*Note: Currently this WebUI only runs on Python 3+ and you will get a type error if Python 3 is not set up on your system*

-There are a couple errors the page could display if the inputs are not valid:
+In addition, there are a couple errors the page could display if the inputs are not valid:
 ```
 Error: No term definitions found
 ```